Slavery in Georgia (country): Decrease and abolition

 However, the slave trade was a deeply rooted practice in Georgia and the eradication of it took over fifty years.

 Many Russian officials did not enforce the Russian policy in their jurisdiction since they viewed it as a custom that would die out naturally, when the Russian economic policy gave economic incentives for it.

 After the Crimean slave trade had been closed down by the Russian annexation of Crimea (1783), Georgians and Circassians continued to be exported to the Ottoman Empire via the Georgian and Circassian slave trade.

 In the context of the Circassian slave trade, the term Circassians did not necessarily refer to ethnic Circassians, but was used as an umbrella term for a number of different ethnicities from the Caucasus region, such as Georgians, Adyge, and Abkhazians, in the same fashion as the term "Abbyssinians" was used as a term also for African slaves who were not from Abyssinia.

 In the Treaty of Adrianople, the Russians were given control over the Ottoman forts along the Black Sea coast between Anatolia and the Caucasus, significantly reducing the Circassian slave trade, which caused the price of white women on the markets of Constantinople and Cairo to skyrocket.

 In the 1840s, the Ottoman Empire agreed to stop their attacks on Russian forts along the Black Sea in exchange for the Russians turning a blind eye to the Circassian slave trade in now Russian Caucasus, which the Russians agreed to silently tolerate.

 In 1854, foreign diplomatic pressure forced the Ottoman Empire to introduce the Prohibition of the Circassian and Georgian Slave Trade.

 By the 1850s, economic as well as cultural changes had caused the slave trade to die out in Georgia except in the mountain areas.

-By the 1850s, the slave trade of the Georgian nobility (and merchants) had finnally been eradicated by the Russians, but the slave raids of the mountain tribes continued, and the Russians turned their anti slavery campaign against them.
+By the 1850s, the slave trade of the Georgian nobility (and merchants) had finally been eradicated by the Russians, but the slave raids of the mountain tribes continued, and the Russians turned their anti slavery campaign against them.

 The customary slave trade of the mountain tribes and Circassia were not stopped until after the Circassian genocide of the 1860s.
 By 1864, slave trade from Georgia is recorded to have been finally abolished.